plumed/masterclass-21-6/NAVIGATION.md

-  click J "notebooks/dimensionality-reduction-exercise-3.ipynb" "This python notebook contains a full set of solutions for the exercises on dimensionality reduction techniques" click K "notebooks/path-cvs-exercise-4.ipynb" "This python notebook contains a full set of solutions for the exercises on path collective variables" click L "notebooks/indistinguishability-ex-5.ipynb" "This python notebook contains a full set of solutions for the exercises on dealing with systems of indistiguishable particles" click M "notebooks/create_startpoints.ipynb" "This python notebook shows how I generated a series of random startpoints for the isocommittor simulations that were used in the exercise on path CVs."
+  click J "notebooks/dimensionality-reduction-exercise-3.ipynb" "This python notebook contains a full set of solutions for the exercises on dimensionality reduction techniques" click K "notebooks/path-cvs-exercise-4.ipynb" "This python notebook contains a full set of solutions for the exercises on path collective variables" click L "notebooks/indistinguishability-ex-5.ipynb" "This python notebook contains a full set of solutions for the exercises on dealing with systems of indistiguishable particles" click M "notebooks/create_startpoints.ipynb" "This python notebook shows how I generated a series of random startpoints for the isocommittor simulations that were used in the exercise on path CVs"
 ```